 Intellectual Property

-Intellectual Property in Trikka
+Intellectual Property in Ikego

-Parts are open,
+Parts are open.

 Products can be closed.

-PARTS: These bricks are open ↓
+The building blocks are open ↓

 .

-Trademark: LEGO™ is a protected trademark.
+Trademark: protects brand names and logos.
+LEGO™ is a protected trademark.
 You can make the same bricks but not market them as “LEGO bricks”.
 LEGO makes also Star Wars™ sets.
-LEGO pays for the use of the Star Wars brands.
-The LEGO™ Star Wars™ X-Wing™ stacks 3 trademarks on to one product.
+Another trademark LEGO pays to use.
+Only LEGO sells Star Wars sets.
+The LEGO logo is on top of each stud of a brick made by LEGO making it recognizable among other bricks.

-all of these work for Trikka products
+all of these work for Ikego models.

 .